UNIVERSITY OF WISCONSIN River Falls

 No 9000 level courses (transfer courses with no UWRF equivalent) will apply as directed electives.

-Students are required to have a minimum of 150 semester credit hours in order to sit for the CPA exam in Wisconsin.
-For education requirements to sit for the CPA exam in Minnesota, please contact the Minnesota State Board of Accountancy.
+Students are required to have a minimum of 150 semester credit hours in order to be licensed as a CPA in Wisconsin and Minnesota.

-Students should plan to take MATH 146 (if necessary) before taking MATH 156 or ECON 205 as required in General Education.
-The lower division course requirements must be completed before the student begins the upper division requirements and the required accounting courses.
+Students should plan to take MATH 146 (if necessary) as required in General Education.
 A 2.5 grade point average must be maintained in the required accounting and business law courses to graduate with a major in accounting.